 Why and Who Would Want to Stop Search Engines

-For most websites, search engines are the major source of traffic.
+For most websites, search engines are the biggest source of traffic.
 You may ask, why would anyone want to block search engines?

 A common misconception is that if I do not have links pointing to my domain, then search engines will probably never find my website.
 This is not completely true.